 Other things to note:

-• CRIO includes nine divisions: Civil Rights Department, Disability Affairs, Policy, Data, Cannabis, Incentives and Compliance, Detroit Business Opportunity Program and Veterans Affairs.
+- CRIO includes nine divisions: Civil Rights Department, Disability Affairs, Policy, Communications and Engagement, Data, Cannabis Affairs, Incentives and Compliance, Detroit Business Opportunity Program and Veterans Affairs.

-• The office would like to introduce braille in materials and two in-house sign language interpreters.
+- The Disability Affairs division would like to introduce braille in materials and expand to have two in-house sign language interpreters.

-• One public commenter urged the city to revisit reallocating the $400,000 back to the disability affairs.
+- One public commenter urged the city to reallocate the $400,000 back to the disability affairs.

 For more information, check out the video of this budget hearing.